David-Manniche/TheMarket/readme.txt

 -------------------TV-9.2.2.20201111----------------------
-    => 045228 - cart Qty update on cart listing page => 045236 - admin> seller orders> price filters are not working properly
+    => 045228 - cart Qty update on cart listing page => 045236 - admin> seller orders> price filters are not working properly => 042589 - When we place order >> on Thank you screen >> 1. order id should be clickable and user should get redirect to orders

 Enhancements:
     => Tax module upgrade